Visitors to run, walk, or crawl during 16th Annual charitable “Santa to the Sea” tradition | News Channel 3-12

 Since its inception Santa to the Sea has provided $500,000 in scholarships.

-Mike Barber says the Santa statue is here to stay, hoping the spirit of giving continues for decades to come.
+Mike Barber said the Santa statue is here to stay, hoping the spirit of giving continues for decades to come.